What is User Segmentation

 Whether it is market or user segmentation, segmentation in general has various benefits for companies that makes businesses adopt it.

 First off, it helps businesses practice the divide and conquer method.
 Each segment of user has similar characteristics and when they are grouped, marketing or engagement strategies can be more effective.
 For marketing, targeted ads that is locked to the needs of these groups can be much more effective than a general campaign because it would tell users exactly what they want to hear.
-On the product side, each segment of users can be onboarded and engaged differently based on their interest to increase What is product adoption?
-Product adoption is the process where an individual learns of a new product and becomes a user of it, learning what it does, how it does….
+On the product side, each segment of users can be onboarded and engaged differently based on their interest to increase product adoption.

 Second, it offers each user a unique experience.
 If segmentation is not practiced, every user goes through the same experience and while the majority of users might be synched with the product and the services, a big chunk of users might still feel that the experience is not intended for them.
 If a business aims to offer a personalized experience for each customer, they are required to use user segmentation and create journeys based on their characteristics.